 Suffice to say, there are many different variations of communism.
 We have the aforementioned Leninism, Marxism, Trotskyism, Stalinism, Maoism, Yugoslavian communism, Vietnamese communism, modern Chinese communism (which is barely communist at all), Nepalese communism, as well as the form widely regarded as the purest and most noble form, namely Castroism.

 All of these versions of the one political and economic system are demonstrative of the pitfalls to be encountered when attempting to define either socialism or capitalism using only economics and politics.
 After World War II, the UK became a socialist state, but yet differed from the socialism to be found in the French Republic.
 Spanish socialism differs again from both, and also from that which is to be found in Venezuela, Bolivia and Ecuador today.

 Capitalism varies in the same way.
 The US is Capitalist Central, yet Roosevelt’s New Deal of the Great Depression was a socialist response to the obvious failures of rampant capitalism.
 India is capitalist, as is Saudi Arabia, yet in different ways.

 Therefore, if we cannot clearly define what constitutes each system, and if we cannot easily separate one entirely from the other – as there is too much grey – then how do we get a clear understanding of the motivations for each?
-I stated earlier, that in order to redefine each, I would have to reach into your mind.
-What I mean by this is that all economic systems and political theories have one fairly obvious common factor.
+As was stated earlier, in order to redefine each, it would be necessary to reach into your mind.
+What this means is that all economic systems and political theories have one fairly obvious common factor.
 People.

 It is the people who postulate, expand and install political and economic systems.
 Behind either socialism or capitalism, anywhere in the world at any time of our history, it is individuals who have shaped the theories and promoted the particular ideologies.
 If we wish to truly define what constitutes both socialist and capitalist, then we have to investigate the mindsets of those who adhere to each.